AdaCore/training_material/courses/comprehensive_rust_training/180_modules/02_filesystem.rst

 -  ``src/main.rs`` (for a binary crate)

 Modules defined in files can be documented, too, using "inner doc comments".
-These document the item that contains them TBD in this case, a module.
+These document the item that contains them - in this case, a module.

 .. code:: rust,editable,compile_fail